Q. Do I need a referral from my regular veterinarian?

 Q. May I be present during my dogs’ treatments?

 A. Absolutely, we request that you be present during the initial treatments, discussions and consultation, and encourage you to stay for all subsequent treatments.
-Knowledge and awareness is key to your dog’s successful rehabilitation and recovery.
+Knowledge, awareness and participation is key to your dog’s successful rehabilitation and recovery.

-Q. May I bring my dog in for a massage or underwater treadmill/ hydrotherapy even if he doesn’t need rehab?
+Q. May I bring my dog in for a massage or hydrotherapy even if he doesn’t need rehab?

-A. Yes, we do both rehabilitation and fitness at Pet Wellness Worx.
+A. Yes, we do both rehabilitation, exercise and fitness for high performance athlete canines at Pet Wellness Worx.

 Q. What are your hours?